zevv/npeg/README.md

 contact me so we can discuss the details.

 #### Passing state

-Note: This is an experimental feature, the implementation or API might change in the future.
-I'm also looking for a better name for this feature.

 NPeg allows passing of data of a specific type to the `match()` function, this value is then available inside code blocks as a variable.
 This mitigates the